adlerviton/BNY_Crew_FOMC_Simulator/README.md

 * **Integration Potential:** The model is built for easy incorporation into platforms like BNY’s Eliza, allowing analysts to test custom scenarios, add proprietary data, or generate explainable FOMC-style reports.
 * **Scalability:** Thanks to its modularity and token-efficient design, Fedsight AI can be extended to other central bank settings or adapted for real-time forecasting.

-Ultimately, Fedsight AI positions BNY to adopt the next generation of macroeconomic modeling tools—where **accuracy meets interpretability**, and **simulation enables foresight**.
+Ultimately, our team helps procide a balance of the following: **accuracy meets interpretability**, and **simulation enables foresight**.

 ## Demo
 We provide a demo in [`/demo](./demo)